MD2B - Pediatric Oncology: Wilms Tumor

 Staging and Prognosis

-Stage 1: tumor confined to only the kidney and can be completely removed by surgery
+Stage 1: Tumor is confined to only one kidney and can be completely removed by surgery

-Stage 2: tumor extends beyond the kidney but can be completely removed by surgery
+Stage 2: Tumor extends beyond the kidney but can be completely removed by surgery

-Stage 5: cancer in both kidneys
+Stage 5: Cancer is present in both kidneys

 Treatment